-Melissa Gross is professor and doctoral program chair in the School of Information Studies at Florida State University and past president of the Association for Library and Information Science Education.
-She received her PhD from the University of California, Los Angeles, in 1998 and was awarded the prestigious American Association of University Women Recognition Award for Emerging Scholars in 2001.
-She has published extensively in the areas of information-seeking behavior, information literacy, library program and service evaluation, information resources for youth, and teacher/librarian collaboration.
+Melissa Gross is a professor in the School of Information at Florida State University and past president of the Association for Library and Information Science Education (ALISE).
+She received her PhD in library and information science from the University of California, Los Angeles (UCLA) in 1998, received the prestigious American Association of University Women Recognition Award for Emerging Scholars in 2001, and received the ALISE Award for Professional Contribution to Library and Information Science Education in 2019.
+Dr. Gross teaches and conducts research in the areas of information-seeking behavior, information literacy, library program and service evaluation, and information resources for youth.

 - Table of Contents

 - About the Authors

 Planning and assessment are both crucial elements of a public library that functions efficiently and flexibly.
 So why are they often treated as separate processes?
 This concise book combines planning and evaluation in a holistic approach, helping public library managers and staff put library resources to work for the community.
 Based on a series of successful workshops, the workflow presented by the authors is made up of manageable steps for integrating outcome-based planning and evaluation (OBPE) into the routine functions of the public library.
 Offering step by step guidance that's transparent and easy to follow, this book

 - introduces the concept of OBPE and explains how it can be a streamlined, effective method of getting library users' feedback;